lybird300/lybird300.github.io/_posts/2015-05-01-linux-command-file-dir.md

 It means starting from the first line and printing every other line.
 Thus, you will get all odd lines, i.e., whose line number is 2K+1.
 Method 2: <pre><code>sed 2~2d fileA > fileB</code></pre>
 It deletes all even lines
 The "FIRST~STEP" syntax means matching every STEP'th line starting with line FIRST.
-For example, "sed -n 1~2p" will print all the odd-numbered lines in the input stream, and 2~5 will match every fifth line, starting with the second.
+For example, "sed -n 1~2p" will print all the odd-numbered lines in the input stream, and 2~5 will match every fifth line, starting with the second. "d" means delete an indicated line.
+For example, the following command delete the 3rd line permanently (use -i option for permanent change)
+<pre><code>sed -i '3d' filename</code></pre>

 Display the contents of a text file on the command line
 <ul>